 2,040: University Workplace Violence and Bullying Prohibition

 The University of Nevada, Reno, is committed to maintaining a safe work environment that is free from violence, intimidation and threats of violence.
-Threatening, intimidating or violent behavior will not be tolerated.
-Individuals who commit acts of violence in the workplace will be subject to disciplinary action, up to and including dismissal, under NSHE Code, NAC, or the Student Code of Conduct and may also be subject to criminal prosecution.
+Threatening, intimidating or violent behavior will not be tolerated and employees shall be subject to disciplinary action, up to and including dismissal, under NSHE Code, NAC, or the Student Code of Conduct.
+Employees who violate this policy also may be subject to criminal prosecution.

 Prohibited Conduct under This Policy

 The following conduct constitutes violence or threats of violence and is prohibited in the University of Nevada, Reno workplace: violent behavior, intimidation, bullying, stalking, threats, physical attack, domestic violence and property damage committed by or against any faculty, staff, postdoctoral, graduate or undergraduate student employed at the University of Nevada, Reno.

 Workplace: Any location owned, leased, rented or occupied by the Board of Regents of the Nevada System of Higher Education on behalf of the University of Nevada, Reno, or any location (on or off campus) where a university employee is acting in the course or scope of employment.
 This includes, but is not limited to, buildings, grounds, and surrounding perimeters, including parking lots, field locations, classrooms and residence halls.
 It also includes vehicles when those vehicles are used for university business.